JoergS5/RepRapFirmware_robot/README.md

 include RobotKinematics.* files into Movement/Kinematics folder

 Duet 2 compilation is critical with memory usage, disable all other kinematics in Pins.h to have a chance.

+For 6HC, the Hangprinter flag in Pins.h must be set.